Save A Lot: Acquisition by SuperValu, 1994–2016

 In September 2012, Supervalu announced it would close 22 Save A Lot stores in seven states.
 Several executive changes were made by Supervalu on March 4, 2013, including replacing Save-A-Lot CEO Roces with Ritchie Casteel.
 This came in the midst of plans by Supervalu to sell a number of its other grocery chains to Cerberus Capital Management.

+Sale to Onex Corporation, 2016–2020

 In October 2016, SuperValu sold Save A Lot to Onex Corporation.
 In April 2020, Save A Lot completed a recapitalization of the business with the company's lenders that canceled approximately $500 million in debt and provided a $350 million capital infusion to the company.
-Today Save A Lot is privately held by a number of institutional investors.
+Save A Lot is now privately held by institutional investors.

-Store brands

-Save A Lot has an extensive array of store brands.